 - 4.1 Section 151 of the Local Government Act 1972 specifies that 'every local authority will make arrangements for the proper administration of their financial affairs and will secure that one of their officers has responsibility for the administration of those affairs'.
-The Executive Director for Resources and Transformation, acting as the Section 151 Officer, is the responsible officer for the council. - 4.2 In addition, the Accounts & Audit Regulations 2015 refer specifically to matters pertinent to internal audit and risk within local authorities and state that 'a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'. - 4.3 Historically within Walsall these required functions were provided via an internal service, however in 2015 following the departure of the Head of Internal Audit, and with a number of vacancies within the team, the council chose to undertake a review of the service.
+The Director of Finance, Corporate Landlord and Assurance (S151 Officer) is the responsible officer for the council. - 4.2 In addition, the Accounts & Audit Regulations 2015 refer specifically to matters pertinent to Internal Audit within local authorities and state that 'a relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance'. - 4.3 Historically within Walsall these required functions were provided via an internal service, however, in 2015 following the departure of the Head of Internal Audit and with a number of vacancies within the team, the council chose to undertake a review of the service.